-Recently from Washington, D.C. and northern Virginia, Dayneé Rosales (dye-NAY) originally hails from central Bolivia; she was raised in the city of Tiquipaya.
+Recently from Washington, D.C. and northern Virginia, Dayneé Rosales (dye-NAY) originally hails from central Bolivia; she was raised in the town of Tiquipaya.

-Dayneé graduated George Mason University in Fairfax, Virginia with majors in creative writing and English.
+Dayneé graduated from George Mason University in Fairfax, Virginia with a degree in English and a concentration in creative writing.
 The creative element of her degree should come as no surprise; Dayneé has creativity in spades.
 She’s versed in a number of musical instruments, enjoys telling stories, and has even worked at summer camps teaching art to children.

-At KNOM, Dayneé is one of our volunteer producers; she creates our educational PSAs, or public service announcements.
-She also co-hosts the Morning Show with fellow volunteer producer Tara Cicatello.
+At KNOM, Dayneé is one of our volunteer producers; she creates our educational spots and PSAs, or public service announcements.
+She is also the host of The Morning Show.